NVIDIA/NeMo-Framework-Launcher/README.md

 ## 8. Changelog
 <a id="markdown-changelog" name="changelog"></a>

+**NeMo Framework 23.04a**
+* Addressed issue in RLHF which prevented some jobs from running in Slurm clusters
+* Corrections related to the renaming of NeMo Megatron to NeMo Framework
+* Modified run.name in the *_improved configuration files to match the correct parameter count
+* Updated NeMo Launcher with run script guidelines to use with the new 23.04 features

 **NeMo Framework 23.04**
 * NeMo Data Curator - a scalable Python library for curating large-scale datasets required for training large language foundation models